Surveillance Investigation: Complete Guide

 What to Expect: The Surveillance Process

-- Consultation - Discuss objectives, subject information, and expected timeline
+- Initial review - Discuss objectives, subject information, and expected timeline

 - Planning - Research the subject's patterns, identify surveillance positions, prepare equipment